linjinglinjie/vue-initial-list/README.md

 ## Contributions

-Welcome to improve vue-initail-list with any issue, pull request or code review.
+Welcome to improve vue-initial-list with any issue, pull request or code review.

 ## Changelogs